 - Mix Primal Freeze-Dried Formulas or catnip with Raw Goat Milk or Bone Broth

-- Pour Raw Goat Milk or Bone Broth halfway in each cube cup, then add 2-3 pieces of Primal Nibs, liver munchies, or Pronto
+- Pour Raw Goat Milk or Bone Broth halfway in each cube cup, then add 2-3 pieces of Primal Munchies, liver munchies, or Pronto

 Remember to keep your cat-sicles covered in the freezer!